-You probably get direct mail postcards and letters in your mailbox on a daily basis.
-You throw the majority away, but every now and then one will grab your attention, right?
-Direct mail marketing can be powerful and effective when done well.
-In fact, it’s been a canvas for many of the greatest ad copywriters–from Robert Collier to Eugene Schwartz–and for good reason.
+Every now and then a direct mail postcard, catalog or brochure grabs your attention, right?
+This is because direct mail marketing is a powerful and effective tool when done well.
+In fact, it’s been a canvas for many of the greatest ad copywriters—from Robert Collier to Eugene Schwartz—and for good reason.

 Clean Up Your Direct Mail Lists

 In direct mail marketing your mailing lists are your most valuable tools.
 They consist of your target audience, which will determine how you create effective direct mail materials.
 It’s important to keep those lists uncluttered and “clean.”
 The more mail you send to non-existing or incorrect contacts, the more money you waste.
 Make a point to periodically remove any duplicates, deceased individuals, or past customers that have moved away.
 List hygiene, or updating and cleaning your list of contact records, is one of the most valuable ways you can save money by ensuring every direct mail piece you send out will reach your intended recipients.

 Nearly three-quarters of businesses that use direct mail say they trim their lists at least twice a year.
 And many direct mail list providers, compile new data every month to keep information up to date and relevant.

 The US Postal service can help match your list to the NCOA (National Change of Address) list to clean up your data.
 If you don’t have much direct mail experience, this can be a challenging task.
 Some businesses outsource their list management in an effort to maintain the best quality lists possible.
 Whether you use a third-party or handle it yourself, it’s critical to remember this step of the direct mail process.

 When configuring your printed mailer with Conquest Graphics you can use your own mailing list or build a new one using our mail list compiler, and then you can choose to automatically run your list through the NCOA database to clean it up and/or dedupe your list by names or addresses.